SimpleBus/SimpleBus/features.md

     encryption: ~
 ```

-By default _nelmio_ encrypter is used, hence _mcrypt_ PHP extension must be installed.
+By default _nelmio_ encrypter is used.
+This requires _mcrypt_ PHP extension to be installed.
 You can also adjust a secret key and encryption algorithm:

 ```yaml
 simple_bus_bernard_bundle_bridge: